webpack/webpack.js.org/src/content/guides/getting-started.md

 + this is a new line you should copy into your code
 - and this line should be removed from your code

-As the code might get very long,
+As the code might get long,
   1. sometimes we only show part of it,
   2. sometimes we use `// ...` to indicate those code folded